Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 \subsection{Information Modification, Revisited}

 In Sec. \ref{sec:info_mod} we discussed how the third information dynamic, information modification, has been discussed in a synergy-based context.
 We now have the techniques to make this more explicit: for a single element that receives two inputs from parent elements, the information modification can be equated with the synergy \cite{lizier_towards_2013}.
 In the context of a dynamic process, synergy can be thought of as the ``novel" information generated from the interaction of two streams of information coming together on a single element \cite{newman_revealing_2022}.
-Using the same notation as was used in Sec. \ref{sec:info_dynamics}, we might say:

 For higher order interactions involving more that two variables interacting with a single target, the question of the correct decomposition can be tricky.
 For example, given three upstream elements all synapsing onto a single target, what should the information modification be?
 One natural answer would be $I_{\partial}(\{X_1,X_2,X_3\}$, which is the triple synergy and the most ``irreducible" information in the system.
 However, there are other combinations of sources that use all three elements.
 For example $I_{\partial}(\{X_1,X_2\}\{X_1,X_3\}\{X_2,X_3\}$ is the information redundantly distributed over all pairs of joint states.
 To what extent does this also count as synergistic information modification?
 As it stands, there is not a single best answer to this question.
 It may be the case that different atoms communicate different aspects of information processing in complex systems and the idea of a single notion of ``information modification" will prove to be overly simplistic.